 Mohamed Fariji was born in 1966 in Casablanca.

-Mohamed Fariji’s work has been showcased in prestigious institutions such as Kunsthal Aarhus (Denmark), the Museum of Modern and Contemporary Art of Morocco (Rabat), Mc2 Gallery (Bordeaux), and FAD (Barcelona).
-His work has also been featured at the Sharjah Art Foundation (United Arab Emirates), Swab Art Fair (Barcelona), and Supermarket Art Fair (Stockholm).
+His work has been presented in several institutions, including Kunsthal Aarhus (Denmark), the Mohammed VI Museum of Modern and Contemporary Art (Morocco), Galerie Mc2 (Bordeaux), FAD (Barcelona) and the Sharjah Art Foundation (United Arab Emirates).
+He has also participated in the Swab Art Fair (Barcelona) and the Supermarket Art Fair (Stockholm).

 The artist lives and works in Casablanca.